KritikaSawhney/she-codes/README.md

 - Community Feed: Safe space for women to share stories and connect.
 Features reactions and comments for a supportive community.

-- Anonymous Chat: Secure, encrypted messaging for private discussions.
+- Easy Chat: Secure, encrypted messaging for private discussions.
 Ensures user privacy with end-to-end encryption.

-### 🩺 Health & Wellness
+### Health & Wellness

-- Cycle & Wellness Tracker: Tracks menstrual cycles and symptoms, 30% more efficient.
-Offers predictive insights with visual charts.
+- Cycle & Wellness Tracker: Monitors menstrual cycles and symptoms with 30% improved efficiency.
+Provides predictive insights via intuitive charts.

-- Event Calendar: Lists women’s events and support groups with RSVPs.
-Enables networking and empowerment through workshops.

-### 🔔 Safety & Support

-- Safety Alerts: Real-time local safety updates via geolocation APIs.
-Provides emergency resources and customizable notifications.

-- Community Dashboard: Interactive hub boosting engagement by 25%.
-Displays posts, events, and wellness goals seamlessly.
+- Symptom Log: Allows users to log period symptoms like cramps and bloating with intensity.
+Tracks history with dates for better health awareness.

 ### 🗣️ Her Voice Self-Care Messages